XodoDocs/itext-legacy-tmc-techblog/pdfchain/whitepaper_js_8_30_2017.md

 ![Figure 1: a single iteration of SHA256](Images/sha_01.png)

-One iteration in a SHA-2 family compression function.
-The blue components perform bitwise operations such as logical AND, OR, XOR and bitshift.
+This is one iteration in a SHA-2 family compression function.
+The blue components perform bitwise operations on the bytes, such as logical AND, OR, XOR and bitshift.
 The bitwise rotation uses different constants for SHA-512.
 The red box is addition modulo 2^32 for SHA-256, or 2^64 for SHA-512.

 ### Encryption

-The public and private key pair comprise of two uniquely related cryptographic keys (basically long random numbers).
+The public and private key are a pair of uniquely related cryptographic keys, basically long random numbers.
 The public key is what its name suggests - public.
 It is made available to everyone via a publicly accessible repository or directory.
 On the other hand, the private key must remain confidential to its respective owner.